• Skip to primary navigation

 • The fruit tastes fresher.

-• Second, bring the fruit to a simmer, then turn the heat up to medium-high to high where it will begin to boil.
-Skim off any foam.
+2. bring the fruit to a simmer, then to a boil. skim off foam.

-• Fourth, once the mixture reaches proper temperature, dip the pan in a shallow pool of water in the sink to stop the cooking.
-Stir in the vanilla beans.
+4. once the mixture reaches proper temperature, dip the pan in a shallow pool of water in the sink to stop the cooking. stir in the vanilla beans.

 Peanut butter and rhubarb jam on toast, on a plate with a jam filled spon.